The university is organized into the following academic units:

 A Vision Founded on UNCW Values

-According to his vision, UNCW’s strength lies in three enduring values:
+The university's strength lies in three enduring values:

 - A commitment to the journey of learning

 - An unshakable conviction in the power of ideas and innovation